movementlabsxyz/MIP/MIP/mip-21/README.md

 - **User Interaction**: Users, or other parties interested in completing the bridge, retrieve their funds on the target chain by submitting the signature and message.

 - **Validation Mechanism**: The off-chain signature produced by the multisig is verified against the message on-chain.
-The challenge is to ensure the off-chain signature logic matches the on-chain data, but relying on a protocol like CCTP that has been tested in live environments significantly reduces the risk.
+The challenge is to make sure that the signature is only used once, but the beauty is that the signature is comprised of a multi-party system that do not need to provide onchain signatures.
+But relying on a protocol like CCTP that has been tested in live environments significantly reduces the risk of any unexpected utilization of off-chain and on-chain proofs.

 Or on Circle's own words: